 IOP is an important risk factor for developing glaucomatous damage, but, alone, it is not sufficient for a diagnosis of glaucoma.

 Some eyes undergo damage at IOP of less than 18 mm Hg, while others tolerate IOP of more than 30 mm Hg.
-In fact, as many as 50% of people with optic nerve damage or visual field changes due to glaucoma have IOP of less than 21 mm Hg on their initial evaluation.
+As many as half the people with optic nerve damage or visual field changes due to glaucoma have IOP of less than 21 mm Hg on their initial evaluation.